What to Pack for Colombia?

 • Smartphone / Camera: For capturing memories.

-• Power Bank: To keep your electronics charged, as there will be no electricity.
+• Power Bank: To keep your electronics charged, as there will be no electricity and power outage can be frequent in remote areas

 • Charging Cables.